noobling/prof-comp/Minutes/W32-Mentor1/2018-W32-3 13h30 • Wed 8th Aug • Minutes • First Mentor Meeting.md

 - 0+ project admins
   - only on important teams, usually BA's role

-## Jessica's mentor advice regarding testing of application
+## JS's mentoring advice regarding testing of application
 - You should reach out to testers and the unit coordinator might know some
 - Tests scripts can be used to validate the app is performing correctly on a technical level and for the end users

-## Questions asked by Jessica
+## Questions asked by JS
 - Has anyone had experience with requirements gathering?
   - [All]  No
   - [DY] Could you please send us an example template through email?